All Episodes

 It's an idea, a cause.

-They're saying, well, it doesn't count as terrorism, doesn't really count as terrorism unless he's got his Al-Qaeda card.
+They're saying, well, it doesn't count as terrorism, doesn't really count as terrorism, unless he's got his al-Qaeda card.

-It's part of the over credentialization in life.
+It's part of the over-credentialization in life.

 You know, everybody in America now has got to be licensed and credentialed up to the hilt.

-You can't you can't get anybody.
+You can't get anybody.

-Uh because even though one is a uh roofer and the other is a Mason, so they've been standing thirty feet up in the air, shingling and uh bricklaying for forty years, they have to go in America now.
+Because even though one is a roofer and the other is a mason, so they've been standing 30 feet up in the air, shingling and bricklaying for 40 years.

-You've got to be credentialed in standing uh at tall heights up on the end of two pieces of wood.
+You've got to be credentialed in standing at tall heights up on the end of two pieces of wood.

-That requires a credential now.
+That requires a credential.

 You know this.